-Serving legal papers
+Serving legal documents

 Local Process Servers

-Our network of Process Servers covers the whole of the UK to ensure the timely serving of papers.
+Our network of Process Servers covers the whole of the UK to ensure the timely serving of documents.
 Our Process Servers are discreet and highly professional, and work tirelessly to achieve success.
 There are occasions when the intended Respondent will try to avoid being served; our Process Servers draw on their experience to achieve a successful outcome for our clients.